Our Blog.

 Defining an empathy miss is important question, but first, it’s important that you know the different parts of empathy.
 If you didn’t get a chance

-What is Empathy?
 Empathy is “the action of understanding, being aware of, being sensitive to, and vicariously experiencing the feelings, thoughts, and experience of another.”
+(Source) Also, empathy

 Social Media and Self-perception